Virtuosity: Music

-The soundtrack was released on MCA imprint Radioactive Records and contained music from Peter Gabriel, Talking Heads, Tricky and Live, among others.
+The soundtrack was released on MCA imprint Radioactive Records and contained music from Peter Gabriel, The Heads, Tricky and Live, among others.

-An album containing the complete score by Christopher Young was released on July 26, 2019 on Intrada Records.
+An album containing the complete score by Christopher Young was released on July 26, 2019, on Intrada Records.
 A promo CD had previously been released.
-Producer Gary Lucchesi hired Young after working with him previously on Jennifer 8.
+Producer Gary Lucchesi hired Young after previously working with him on Jennifer 8.
 Much of Young's score is electronic-influenced while the last third of the film utilizes an orchestra.

 Reception

 Critical response

+The film received generally negative reviews.

+Audiences polled by CinemaScore gave it a B- grade.

+Mick LaSalle of the San Francisco Chronicle wrote: "The presence of Washington lends the picture a much-needed dose of authenticity.
+But in the end Virtuosity is disconnected and uninvolving."

-The film received mostly mixed to negative reviews.
-It has a rotten score of 32% on Rotten Tomatoes based on 34 reviews, with 32% of the audience indicating they liked it.
-The site's consensus states: "Woefully deficient in thrills or common sense, Virtuosity strands its talented stars in a story whose vision of the future is depressingly short on imagination."
-It also has a score of 39 out of 100 on Metacritic based on 17 reviews.
-Roger Ebert, however, wrote that the movie was "filled with bright ideas and fresh thinking" and "still finds surprises" despite a somewhat clichéd premise.
+Roger Ebert gave it 3 out of 4 stars and wrote that the movie was "filled with bright ideas and fresh thinking" and "still finds surprises" despite a somewhat clichéd premise.

 The film was nominated for Best Picture at the Sitges Film Festival, losing to Citizen X.